-Similarly, in the event of failure of the Project, i.e. the cancellation of all remaining PIUs at the project which confirms that no further Carbon Units will be Verified, and which leads to a termination of the Agreement, the Agreement provides for a number of means of calculation of any compensation arising.
-These include either no refund being due, or a full refund of monies paid.
+Similarly, in the event of failure of the Project, i.e. the cancellation of all PIUs which leads to a termination of the Agreement, the Agreement provides for a number of means of calculation of any compensation arising.
+These range from: